juancocina/CPSC449-Group-Project2/README.md

 # How to run
 download the repository
-once inside the folder on your machine run ./bin/.init.sh to create a database
+once inside the folder on your machine run ./bin/.init.sh to create a database DO NOT, cd into bin to run init, the DB won't be made

 then hug -f users.api will start a local server localhost:8000